 (3) The common seal of the Superannuation Board shall only be affixed to an instrument in the presence of 2 members and the instrument shall be signed by those 2 members.

+[Clause 12 amended by No. 26 of 1994 s.
+18.]

 13. Allowances

 There shall be paid to the members of the Superannuation Board such allowances as the Minister may, on the recommendation of the Superannuation Board approve.

+[Clause 13 amended by No. 26 of 1994 s.
+18.]

 14. Indemnity

-No liability shall attach to the Superannuation Board or to a member of the Superannuation Board for any Act or omission that occurred in good faith and in the exercise or purported exercise of their or his powers or in the discharge or purported discharge of their or his duties under this Act.
+No liability shall attach to the Superannuation Board or to a member of the Superannuation Board for any act or omission that occurred in good faith and in the exercise or purported exercise of their or his powers or in the discharge or purported discharge of their or his duties under this Act.

-[Schedule 2 amended by No. 26 of 1994 s.
-18; No. 42 of 1998 s.
-38; No. 10 of 2001 s.
-221.]
+[Clause 14 amended by No. 26 of 1994 s.
+18.]

 Schedule 3